-The hot gases which are generated due to burning of the coal are deflected by an arch of fire bricks, so that walls of the firebox may be heated properly.
+The hot gases which are generated due to the burning of the coal are deflected by an arch of fire bricks, so that the walls of the firebox may be heated properly.

 The firebox is entirely surrounded by water except for the fire hole and the ash pit which is situated below the firebox which is fitted with dampers at its front and back ends.

 The dampers control the flow of air to the great.
 Hot gases move from the firebox to the smokebox through a series of fire tubes and through the chimney they are discharged into the atmosphere.

 The fire tubes are placed inside the barrel.
 Some of these tubes are of larger diameter and others of smaller diameter.
 Tubes of superheater are placed inside the fire tubes of larger diameter.